cdeacosta/cdeacosta/README.md

 Most of what you see here are projects I've done in the past, OR things that I am working on now.
 Not everything is represented here, and I cannot claim every single aspect of these projects has been done with my work alone.
 I had a large part in the architecture and many of the data workflows.
 I can claim that I know how the work was accomplished since all of these projects had active design reviews.
 For the projects I did all or the majority of the work I've put in the following ⭐⭐⭐⭐⭐

 ## Working On
-- 🔭 I’m currently working on ...
-Data Pipelines in AWS using IoT telemetry data --> IoT Core --> Astra Streaming --> Astra DB (NO DIAGRAM)
+- 🔭 Data Pipelines in AWS using IoT telemetry data --> IoT Core --> Astra Streaming --> Astra DB (NO DIAGRAM)
-- 🔭 A FedRAMP project
+- 🔭 A FedRAMP project involving a U.S. Government connected entity.
+- 🔭 Datadog w/ Bits AI + Telemetry Data, Cloudability for FinOps reporting dashboards, OpsGenie for alerting,  AWS DataZone for data catalog and data governance.

 ## Certifications
 - [FinOps Certified Practitioner FOCP  🏆](https://github.com/cdeacosta/cdeacosta/blob/f5f733dcb45dd8bce9192bb926ffadda3604d378/FinOps%20-%20DeAcosta%20certificate-vkzzbp4idzfy-1744318412.pdf)